 - 1. Disconnect the shore power cord. - 2.
-Turn "off" the inverter (if so equipped). - 3.
-Disconnect the house or auxiliary batteries main negative battery cable. - 4.
-Remove the fuse panel cover to check fuses. - 5.
-Pull the fuse straight out of the fuse block. - 6.
-Insert a new fuse of the same specified voltage, amperage rating and type in the original location.
+Inverter should be OFF. - 3.
+Remove the fuse panel cover to check fuses. - 4.
+Pull the fuse straight out of the fuse block. - Insert a new fuse of the same specified voltage, amperage rating and type in the original location.